These Are The Shoes You Need to Run Your Fastest Mile

-While not the lightest-weight sneaker in the Reebok line up (check out the FloatRide Run Fast Pro for that) the FloatRide Run Fast is still under seven ounces with soft and lightweight cushioning underfoot.
+While not the lightest-weight sneaker in the Reebok line up (check out the FloatRide Run Fast Pro for that), the FloatRide Run Fast still dips under seven ounces with soft and lightweight cushioning underfoot.
 These will last you through marathon races as well as mile time trials.

 These are pretty elusive and for good reason.
-There’s research to show that you can improve your performance by four percent just by wearing them, which isn’t a huge amount in a mile, but in a long distance race, it’s worth it.
+There’s research to show that you can improve your performance by more than four percent just by wearing them.
 If you can’t find these online, it’s worth checking out the Nike Zoom Fly.
-They’re very similar and likely available, whereas the 4% is nearly impossible to find online.
+They’re very similar and likely available, whereas the Next% is more difficult to find online.

 One of the less expensive models on this list, the Fastwitch features an engineered mesh upper and an EVA midsole.
-The PWRTRAC rubber on the outsole shines on the track, and the road and doesn’t weigh the shoe down.
-At just 6.4 ounces, it’s worth taking these for a quick sprint.
+The PWRTRAC rubber on the outsole shines on the track and the road and doesn’t weigh the shoe down.
+At just 6.7 ounces, it’s worth taking these for a quick sprint.

 New Balance 1400 V6

 These road flats are just over seven ounces and built for races.
 The REVlite outsole is lightweight yet provides enough support for you to race distances up to a marathon.
 Paired with a breathable mesh upper and a sleek tongue, you’re sure to feel the speed as you sprint through the last 100.